Chicken Stock

 I do not follow a recipe, or direct measurements, for making stock.
 I just add all of my saved chicken bones and vegetables scraps to my roaster oven, fill all the way with water, cover and cook for several hours.
 However, I have provided a recipe for this blog.

-I finally starting pressure canning it and I am extremely happy with this method.
+I finally starting pressure canning chicken stock and I am extremely happy with this method.
 If you do choose to pressure can your chicken stock just follow your Pressure Canners instructions on canning stock or use the Ball fresh preserving website or book to safely pressure can stock.

 Tried This Recipe?